Frazer Clarke Profile

 |Birthplace||Burton upon Trent, England|

-Clarke will captain the GB Boxing Team at the Tokyo Olympics after being at the heart of the squad for over a decade.
+Clarke captained the GB Boxing Team at the Tokyo Olympics after being at the heart of the squad for over a decade.

 Clarke, who has fought back from a life-threatening stabbing, said it was "one of the proudest achievements of my life".